neu-se/CS4530-Summer-2025/README.md

 - Each page in the `pages/` directory corresponds to a page on the site (with the same path, minus the `.md` extension).
 Astro is, in general, big on [file-based routing](https://docs.astro.build/en/basics/astro-pages/#file-based-routing).
 - The `.env` file contains site-wide configuration.
 If you're updating the website for a new semester, or adapting the repository for a new course, you'll need to update the values in this file.
 - The `src/` contains all the code for building the site, but hopefully shouldn't need to be messed with too much once it's set up.

+### Concepts

+Mostly, the whole website is the contents of the `pages/` directory organized according to file-based routing.
+A few things are organized in more interesting ways:

+ - There has to be exactly one page with `type: "home"` somewhere in `pages/`.
+ - A page with `type: "assignment"` comes with a deadline, which appears on the calendar.
+ - Instruction is broken down into
+   - _Lessons_, are the atomic units of content for the website.
+Lessons are numbered `<module number>.<sequence number>`.
+     - Lessons can be inferred from the presence of files in the `public/slides` directory that contain a lesson number.
+(In that case, the lesson name is the part that comes after the lesson number and before the extension.)
+     - Lessons can be specified and associated with learning goals in `modules.mdx`.
+   - _Modules_, which describe the "chapters" of the course.
+All sections draw from the same modules.
+Information about modules is stored in YAML form in `modules.mdx` in the repository root, and is presented at the `/modules` route.
+   - _Lectures_, which describe the temporal order in which material is presented.
+Lectures are regular content pages of with `type: "lecture"`, and they include a list of lessons numbers .
+Different sections could have different lectures, or all the same lectures.
+   - TODO: announcements?

+Other page types are:

+ - `type: "calendar"` (TODO: describe schema)
+ - `type: "directory"` pages insert links to subpages

 ### Links